 The calendar colors events based on the contents of a field of your choosing.
-We call this field the event "status" in the documentation and sample file, but you can use any field you'd like and translate the interface to call it something else: "department", "category", "state".
+We call this field the event "status" in the documentation and sample file, but you can use any field you'd like.

-Setting up color coding begins in the "DBk_WebViewerSource" field you added to your events table when integrating the calendar.
-The field you mapped to "status" there is the field DayBack looks at to color code your events.
-You'll also see a "color" field on the Source No X layout (Source No 1, Source No 2, etc.) you used .
-That layout has a tab called "colors" on which you can specify the field you'd like to use for color coding: this should be the same field you mapped to "status" in "DBk_WebViewerSource".
+Setting up color coding begins on the Source No X layout (Source No 1, Source No 2, etc.) you made when integrating the calendar.
+That layout has a tab called "colors" on which you can specify the field you'd like to use for color coding.

 Can I color by a field outside the Event, like the Event's Project's Status?